Michael A. Taylor Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.70).
+- The Rockies' 5.75 team ERA ranks last across all league pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (230 total, 1.4 per game).

-- Koch will make his first start of the season for the Rockies.
+- Rockies pitchers combine to give up 234 total home runs at a clip of 1.5 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.